December 16, 2022

 How to Rationally Combine Train Control Systems of Different Generations

 Today, combining different signaling systems or their components within one rail network is standard.
 Moreover, such solutions are budget-saving if you cope with compatibility issues.
-Further, we outlined some options where it’s better to introduce a new train control system in the existing rail network and how it can be performed.
+Further, we outlined some options where it’s better to introduce new train control systems in the existing rail network and how it can be performed.

 • Utilize conventional and digital systems in parallel.
 It is beneficial to use the traditional signaling system as an analog and launch it in case of failures, which allows no interruption of transportation processes while searching for a reason for a signaling failure.
 Saving millions of dollars and tens of thousands of hours that the US annually spends on downtimes caused by signaling failures.